ghukill/blog/_drafts/2017-01-17-advanced-search.md

 Or even limiting words:

-    seattle -"space needle"
+    seattle -space needle

 But many users don't know these little tricks.
 Since the dawn of online search interfaces, there have often been accompanying "advanced search" interfaces that provide a handful of boxes and inputs that users can use to refine their search.
+Our own [library catalog](http://elibrary.wayne.edu/search/X) is a nice example: